Sep 11, 2015

 How to Make Lacto-Fermented Vegetables

 Lacto-fermented vegetables are cultured vegetables.
 You've probably heard of sauerkraut, kim chi, and sour dill pickles, right?
 These are all forms of lacto-fermentation.
-Many people use whey as a starter but it is not necessary given you use enough salt.
+Many people use whey as a starter but it is not necessary as long as you use enough salt.

 Read More